ETIQUETTE & POLICIES

 ● Drink plenty of water before and after each class, especially if you are practicing hot yoga.

 ● Bring a yoga mat, towel and bottle of water for your practice.
-All are available at the studio to rent for a minimal $1/ea fee.
+Each are available at the studio to rent for a minimal $1/ea fee.

 ● Please turn cell phones off prior to entering the practice room; our practice room is a cell phone free zone.

-● Keep in mind, there may be a class in session when you arrive; please use a soft voice.
+● Keep in mind, there may be a class in session when you arrive; please use a soft voice, if so.

 ● The Yoga Loft is not responsible for any lost or stolen articles, please leave valuables at home.